 The expectation for home learning is that students will complete a minimum of one home learning activity per week.
 Learners should be regularly reading independently in order to develop both their own writing ability and their analytical skills.

 An after school drop-in clinic is available for students who are struggling with any aspects of English.
-For Year 11, an exam focussed revision session is on Monday Red Week evenings between 3pm – 4pm.
-We usually encourage learners to bring their own revision but also run focused revision sessions as we get closer to the exam.
+For Year 11, an exam focussed intervention session is run weekly on Mondays between 3pm – 4pm.

 Throughout the year a variety of enrichment opportunities take place.
 Competitions and special sessions will also take place throughout the course of the academic year linked to key events, such as World Book Day and National Poetry week.